yr5913/school-web-app/README.md

 7. Using thymeleaf to usage templates for displaying dynamic content for the home page
 8. disabling thymeleaf cache using spring properties
 9. enabled dev tools for auto start and live reload
+10. Added all the home.html html, css and js code